A “slip and fall” doesn’t sound like a serious accident… so why are there so many cases of million-dollar slip and fall accidents?

 If You Don’t Pursue the Claim Now, You May Miss the Deadline

-Premises liability cases have a statute of limitations of three years after the injury occured.
+Premises liability cases have a statute of limitations of three years after the injury occurred.
 In those three years, life could get in the way and you might lose your chance to seek compensation for your injuries.